MongoEngine/mongoengine/docs/guide/gridfs.rst

 Streaming
 ---------

-Streaming data into a :class:`~mongoengine.FileField` is achieved in a slightly different manner.
+Streaming data into a :class:`~mongoengine.fields.FileField` is achieved in a slightly different manner.
 First, a new file must be created by calling the :func:`new_file` method.
 Data can then be written using :func:`write`::